3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

     * Add `display: inline-block` to your CSS rule
     * Add some lorem ipsum

-1. If you're doing a 3D transform, the computer's GPU is engaged, which is really fast
+1. If you're doing a 3D transform, the computer's Graphics Processing Unit (GPU) is engaged, which is really fast
     - http://codepen.io/paulirish/pen/nkwKs (uses top/left position)
 	    - Ultimately, the element has to re-calculate every time the computer moves based on what is around it.